What is Mental Health? Why is it Important?

 These numbers are alarming and must be taken seriously.
 They reflect an urgent demand for better mental health services.
 This is not intended to place fear within our community, but rather to shine a light on the importance of this issue.
 There are many medical professionals, local organisations and government initiatives working to create accessible and readily available mental health services that focus on children and youth.

-The Impact of COVID-19 on Youth Mental Health
+Impact of the Covid-19 Pandemic on Youth Mental Health

-COVID-19 has caused unimaginable loss, anxiety, trauma and isolation all around the world.
+Although thankfully a distant memory now, COVID-19 caused unimaginable loss, anxiety, trauma and isolation all around the world.
 Many families were pushed into financial crisis, numerous jobs were lost, people were kept away from loved ones, children missed routines and consistency and everything took place through a state of fear, panic and uncertainty.

-The number of children and youths who are struggling with mental health has increased massively over the past three years and the demand for services to help and support our young people is at an all-time high.
-Dr. Lockhart (Cayman Islands Mental Health Commission chairman and psychiatrist at Behavioural Health Associates Cayman) explains that between 2019-2021 in Cayman, there has been an increase of 21% in the number of people who access mental health services; youth under 18 being the group most affected.
+Dr. Lockhart (Cayman Islands Mental Health Commission chairman and psychiatrist at Behavioural Health Associates Cayman) explains that between 2019-2021 in Cayman, there was an increase of 21% in the number of people who accessed mental health services; youths under 18 being the group most affected.

 What Leads to Mental Health Issues?